 For instance, groundwater in the northern US is quite saline because salt is regularly spread on roads to melt ice, which then absorbs into the aquifers.

 If your well is situated near a farm where fertilizers and pesticides are used in abundance, it will catch some of those chemicals.
-Additionally, a well planted near a gas station, poorly designed septic tanks, underground storage tanks, landfills, or garbage dumps will most likely be full of contaminants and unsafe for drinking.

 Lead pipes and old pumps can also be a source of water contamination.
 Sometimes, old brass fixtures and rusting iron can leach harmful toxins into the drinking water.
 Faulty structures, such as inadequate concrete casings and leaky covers, can allow dirt to enter private wells.

 If your private well is old and rusty, immediately replace the old copper and brass fittings with new ones and investigate your well structure regularly.
-Run the tap water for a few minutes every morning or if you haven’t used the water for several hours.
-This flushes out sedimented metal toxins in the water.

 Final Thoughts